Emergency Dentistry in Harleysville, PA

 Important Note: If your emergency involves trauma that includes injury to your jaw or head, please go directly to an emergency room or call 911.

-Knocked-Out Tooth: If your tooth has been knocked out, immediate action will significantly increase the odds of saving the tooth.
+Knocked-Out Tooth: If you have knocked your tooth out, immediate action will significantly increase the odds of saving the tooth.
 Do not touch the root of the tooth.
-Hold the tooth by the crown and rinse it gently in water.
+Hold the tooth by the crown and rinse it gently with water.
 Be careful not to brush or scrub the tooth to avoid disturbing any tissue that's attached, and be sure to keep the root moist in water, milk, or saliva until we can see you.

 Broken Tooth: Rinse your mouth with warm water to cleanse the area.
-A cold compress or ice pack can be used to help reduce discomfort and swelling.
+You can use a cold compress or ice pack to help reduce discomfort and swelling.